10 Ways to Keep the Environment Clean

 When shopping, focus on purchasing locally grown products rather than imported goods.
 Buying locally means less transportation, processing, and packaging.
 And when it comes to food – local means fresh… which tastes so much more flavorful.

-Find your local CSA through Local Harvest and join.
-Or try your hand at gardening with the 10 Easiest Vegetables to Grow from Seeds.
+Try your hand at gardening with the 10 Easiest Vegetables to Grow from Seeds.
 You won’t have to make as many frequent trips to the market if you plant vegetables and fruit trees in your very own backyard.
+Gardening with kids is a wonderful way to teach kids where their food comes from.

 3. Compost your food waste